Wei Fenghe

-Wei Fenghe (魏凤和 (Wèi Fènghé); born February 1954) is a retired former general (shang jiang) in the People's Liberation Army (PLA) who served as commander of the PLA Rocket Force, formerly known as the Second Artillery Corps.
+Wei Fenghe (魏凤和 (Wèi Fènghé); born February 1954) is a former Chinese general (shang jiang) in the People's Liberation Army (PLA) who served as commander of the PLA Rocket Force, formerly known as the Second Artillery Corps.
 From 2018 to 2023, he was the Minister of National Defense, the first to have not come from the PLA Ground Forces and the first-ranked State Councilor from March 2018 to March 2023, and also the first-ranked ordinary Member of the Central Military Commission (CMC).

 In September 2023, Wei was investigated by the CMC's disciplinary inspection department for charges of corruption.
 In June 2024, he was expelled from the Chinese Communist Party (CCP) and his case transferred to the military judiciary for criminal prosecution, and his rank of General in the Rocket Force revoked.
+In May 2026, Wei was sentenced to death with a two-year reprieve, which will be commuted to life imprisonment upon the expiration of the two-year reprieve period without the possibility of parole.

 Early life and career

 Wei Fenghe was born in February 1954 in Liaocheng, Shandong.
 He joined the PLA and CCP in December 1970 and January 1972, respectively.
 Wei graduated from the PLA Second Artillery Command Academy's Command Department in 1984, and rose from the ranks of the Second Artillery Corps to the rank of general.

 In October 2012, Wei replaced Jing Zhiyuan as commander of the Second Artillery Corps.
 In November, he was promoted to the rank of general.
 Prior to becoming commander of the Second Artillery, Wei served as the deputy chief of the PLA General Staff, a first for a Second Artillery officer.
 Wei also served as chief of staff of the Second Artillery, deputy chief of staff of the Second Artillery, 53rd Base commander, 54th Base chief of staff, and a variety of other command positions in the Second Artillery.

 Wei was an alternate of the 17th CCP Central Committee, as well as a full member of the 18th and 19th CCP Central Committees.